Hugh Douglas (American football): Regular season

+Playoffs

 Broadcasting career

 Douglas was employed for a while as an on-air reporter with WTXF-TV in Philadelphia and in 2005 joined 610 WIP a regular personality on Philadelphia's sports radio station.

 In January 2011, Douglas was named co-host of a Six Nations Championship rugby show on BBC America following a successful guest appearance.
 In his taped segments, Douglas took a stab at the sport, interviewed zookeepers and took an Irish stepdancing lesson.

 On August 1, 2011 ESPN announced that Douglas would join the network as an NFL studio analyst.
 He provided analysis across a myriad of studio programs such as SportsCenter, NFL Live, First Take and ESPNews.

 In September 2012, Douglas joined Jalen Rose as a full-time analyst on ESPN2's Numbers Never Lie, but was fired on August 13, 2013, after reportedly calling colleague Michael Smith an "Uncle Tom".

 Douglas worked for 92.9 The Game sports talk radio station in Atlanta, GA from 2015 until 2023.

 On February 20, 2023, Douglas returned to Philadelphia to co-host the Midday Show with Joe Giglio on 94.1 WIP.